Matthew Rose (footballer): Queens Park Rangers

 Rose became an influential player for QPR, and made more than 250 appearances for them in all competitions.
 He arrived as a right back, but went on to play as central defender, sweeper, in midfield and at left back.
 In 2004, his manager, Ian Holloway, described him as his "out-and-out utility player".
 However, he was prone to injury: of his ten seasons with the club, he only once played in more than 30 league matches, in 2001–02, their first season after relegation to the third tier, and injury deprived him of a possible appearance in the 2003 play-off final, in which QPR lost after extra time to Cardiff City.
 He made 28 league appearances the following season, and did play in the final fixture, in which QPR won away to Sheffield Wednesday to secure runners-up spot and consequent promotion to the newly renamed Football League Championship.

 He scored eight goals.
 One of the more important was in September 2004 to seal a last-minute 3–2 win at Brighton & Hove Albion with a "fantastic left-footed strike" into the top corner.
 After the arrival of John Gregory as manager, Rose fell out of favour, and in January 2007, he was one of eleven players to leave the club as part of Gregory's "ruthless refurbishment" of the playing staff.

 Yeovil Town

 Rose signed a short-term contract with League One club Yeovil Town on 23 February 2007.
 He stayed at Yeovil until the end of the following season, scoring once from 42 appearances in all competitions, but rejected an offer of another contract extension and retired from the game.

 Later career

 After retiring as a player, Rose initially became a financial adviser, but then realised he wanted to return to football as a coach.
 He spent time as head of Arsenal's elite academy in Greece, working alongside former Greek international player Lakis Papaioannou.

-On 20 November 2019, Rose joined Barnsley as first-team coach after the appointment of Gerhard Struber as manager.
-He left the role for personal reasons in July 2020.